cortes-ciriano-lab/SComatic/README.md

 - Getting the number of callable sites per cell type
 - Getting the number of callable sites per unique cell
 - Getting the genotype for each unique cell for the variant sites
-- Preparing the output file for annovar annotation

 ## Contact
 If you have any comments or suggestions about SComatic please raise an issue or contact us: